Why is Water Pressure Important?

 If your water pressure is outside the normal range, a professional can safely adjust it to prevent costly damage.

-Schedule a Water Pressure Check with LGE Prime Plumbing!
+Stay proactive by scheduling a Water Pressure Check with LGE Prime Plumbing today!

 If your home’s water pressure is too high or too low, don’t wait until it causes leaks, pipe damage, or appliance failures.
 At LGE Prime Plumbing, we can test, adjust, and install pressure regulators to keep your plumbing system in top shape!